 It can also include things like genetic editing, where we try to eliminate cancer through radical types of genetic therapies.
-Transhumanism is always about radical science applied to human beings and our lives here.
+Transhumanism is about applying radical science to human beings and our lives.

-In 2016, Zoltan was nominated as a presidential candidate to run for as a Transhumansim candidate.
+In 2016, Zoltan was nominated to run for as a Transhumansim presidential candidate.
 Zoltan believes that America actually received a science-based candidate really well.
 Although he acknowledges that the party never had a chance to win, they did get their message out, with over 100 million views of their content, 6th best of all candidates.

 Deals & Negotiating in Politics & Journalism